viewstools/docs/UseViews/README.md

 If you're starting fresh (never done any React development) you might need to [setup dev environment](https://github.com/viewstools/docs/blob/master/DevEnvironmentSetup.md).
 This is a once off type of list but you will NOT be able to run any application localy on your computer without it.

 ## New project
 Headsup, we are working on a simpler way to create new projects and it should available when we launch public version of Views Tools.
+Replace `my-app` with the name of your project.

 1. Create a new one from Terminal:
 _To make a new web or desktop app_ run:
 ```
-npm install --global create-react-app
+yarn install --global create-react-app
-create-react-app my-app
+yarn create react-app my-app
 ```

 _To make a new native app_ run:
 ```
-npm install --global expo-cli
+yarn install --global expo-cli
 expo init --template blank my-app
 ```
 Put the name of your app when prompted